I Am the Resurrection and the Life

 Jesus often challenged believers to expand their faith and deepen their knowledge of Jesus Himself.
 As they grew deeper into their faith and knowledge of Him, their spiritual lives improved and they saw more of the glory of God.

 Applying those concepts, Jesus will raise Lazarus before her eyes and she will truly comprehend the “I AM” quality of Jesus.
 She had faith to say to Jesus: “Yes, Lord; I have believed that You are the Christ, the Son of God, even He Who comes into the world.”
-Jesus intended to expand her understanding of the “I AM” qualities resurrection and life inherent in Jesus Christ.
+Jesus intended to expand her understanding of the “I AM” qualities of resurrection and life inherent in Jesus Christ.
 She was thinking Jesus would perform a resurrection in the future on the “last day,” but Jesus was teaching her the “I AM” nature of resurrection and eternal life.
 Please recall that Martha already believed that: (1) Lazarus would not have died if Jesus were there; and (2) that Jesus could raise Lazarus from the dead, if Jesus would only ask God.
 Jesus expanded her understanding of the relationship between eternal life and resurrection.

 The Relationship between Resurrection and Eternal Life